deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/bb-debugging-mvc-applications.md

 To demonstrate this feature follow these steps:
 1. Start the application seen in the last section using the debugger until it hits the breakpoints.
 2. Move the mouse pointer over the *result* variable.
-A small pop-up shows the current value, as seen in Figure 14-10.
+A small pop-up shows the current value (which is 0), as seen in Figure 14-10.
     <p align="center">
         <img src="ch14-Pictures/Figure 14-10.png" /><br />
         <b>Figure 14-10.</b> Displaying the value of a variable in the Visual Studio code editor